-Preschoolers will love turning empty water bottles into penguins this winter!
-Follow this simple tutorial for a super easy (and oh so cute) preschool craft!
+Preschoolers will love turning empty water bottles into penguins Follow this simple tutorial for a super easy (and oh so cute) water bottle penguin craft!

 If you’re looking for a fun winter craft to do with your preschoolers, you’ve got to try this fun penguin craft made from empty water bottles!

 It’s a great way to try a new craft with your preschoolers while reducing trash by recycling plastic bottles.

 With a little prep work, your preschoolers can whip up a colony of water bottle penguins in no time!
 Perfect for your winter crafting sessions.

 • 2 sheets of craft foam – orange and black

 • hot glue gun (or cool glue gun if kids want to do the gluing)